 Struck by Objects

-When a person is struck by an object they can be injured severely – especially when they are hit on the head.
-Workers can be struck by falling objects, swaying objects, or flying objects.
-Anytime gravity causes an object to move (particularly a heavy one), workers can be at risk of being struck and killed.
+Construction workers are often struck by falling objects.
+Anytime gravity causes an object to move (particularly a heavy one), workers risk being struck and killed.

 - Defective machinery